0ffffffffh/ffmpegShellExtension/README.md

 "command" (string) : ffmpeg conversion command. $INF{1...n} and $OUTF constants represents the input and output filename for ffmpegShell Internal.

-"mediaType" (mediatype) : media file type. it can be one of he {audio, video} values.
+"mediaType" (mediatype) : media file type. it can be one of the {audio, video} values.

 "operationType" (optype) : ffmpeg command operation type. ffmpegShell will be using this value for seperation command category. it can be one of the
 {combination, extraction, conversion} values.